andrewt3000/MachineLearning/neuralNets.md

 Number of hidden layers - the higher the number of layers the more layers of abstraction it can represent. too many layers and the the network suffers from the vanishing or exploding gradient problem.

 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
-A typical value is .1 but often the value is a smaller number.
+Typical values are .1, .01, .001.
+Consider these values are relative to your input features which are typically scaled to ranges such as 0 to 1, or -1 to +1.
 if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
 The learning rate is often reduced to a smaller number over time.
 This is often called annealing or decay. (examples: step decay, exponential decay)

 Underfitting - output doesn't fit the training data well.
-Overfitting - output fits training data well, but doesn't work well on test data.
+Overfitting - output fits training data well, but doesn't work well on validation or test data.

 Regularization - a technique to minimize overfitting.

-L1 uses sum of absolute value of weights.
+L1 regularization uses sum of absolute value of weights.
 L1 can yield sparse outputs.
-L2 uses sum of squared weights.
+L2 regularization uses sum of squared weights.
 L2 can't yield sparse outputs.

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical hyperparameter value is .5 (50%).
 As dropout value approaches zero, dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
 The remaining active connections are scaled up to compensate for the zeroed out connections.
 Dropout is in implemented in training but not present in inference.

 ### Activation Functions
 Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
+In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 Typical activation functions include sigmoid, tanh, and ReLu.

 #### Sigmoid
 Sigmoid activation functions outputs a value between 0 and 1.
+It is a smoothed out step function.
+Sigmoid is not zero centered and it suffers from activation saturation issues.
 ```python
 #sigmoid activation function using numpy
 def sigmoid(z):